orjwan98/advanced-code/DAY4/schedule.md

 - Open `index.html` in your browser and open the console.
 - Follow the instruction in `arrow-functions.js`.

 ### Project 2 - Make a search engine for Rick & Morty's Characters.
-(1 hour, 30 minutes)
+(1 Project 1 - Use ES6 arrow functions.
+(30 mins)hour, 30 mins)

 **Instructions**: